 We invite applications for one or more fellowships on the philosophy and neuroscience of free will and moral responsibility, including how the brain enables conscious, causal control of decisions and actions.
 Support can be requested for part-time or full-time for 6-12 months and could potentially be extended to a second year.
 Pre-doctoral students can request up to $25,000 per year in funding, and postdocs can request up to $50,000 per year.
 The winner(s) of the competition will also have the opportunity to travel to one of the annual meetings of the consortium to present their project results.
 These positions are funded by the John Templeton Foundation and the Fetzer Institute.
 For more information on the project, see https://neurophil-freewill.org

 Applicants can be postdocs, graduate students, or postbacs and should have a strong background in neuroscience, psychology, philosophy or related fields.
-We have a preference for mobility of ideas or persons, so applicants can propose to engage in interdisciplinary training (e.g., neuroscientist wishing to get training in philosophy or vice versa) and would ideally come to work during at least part of the fellowship with one of the grant PIs: Uri Maoz (Project Leader), Tim Bayne, Ned Block, Patrick Haggard, Mark Hallett, John-Dylan Haynes, Pamela Hieronymi, Gabriel Kreiman, Hans Liljenström, Alfred Mele, Liad Mudrik, Tim O’Connor, Adina Roskies, Aaron Schurger, Walter Sinnott-Armstrong, Tillmann Vierkant, and Gideon Yaffe.
+We have a preference for the mobility of ideas or persons, so applicants can propose to engage in interdisciplinary training (e.g., neuroscientist wishing to get training in philosophy or vice versa) and would ideally come to work during at least part of the fellowship with one of the grant PIs: Uri Maoz (Project Leader), Tim Bayne, Ned Block, Patrick Haggard, Mark Hallett, John-Dylan Haynes, Pamela Hieronymi, Gabriel Kreiman, Hans Liljenström, Alfred Mele, Liad Mudrik, Tim O’Connor, Adina Roskies, Aaron Schurger, Walter Sinnott-Armstrong, Tillmann Vierkant, and Gideon Yaffe.
 Applicants are strongly encouraged to discuss their application with grant PIs before applying.
 Pre-application requests to work with any PI should be directed to that PI.

 A complete application should include:

-(1) a cover letter explaining why the applicant is interested in the position and the amount of funding the applicant requests (limit 500 words);
+(2) a cover letter explaining why the applicant is interested in the position and the amount of funding the applicant requests (limit 500 words);

 (3) an original project proposal (limit 1000 words), including information about when and where the applicant will use the fellowship;